openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Software/README.md

 It is assumed that the *ImageManager* has [at least] a bare minimum amount of parsing knowledge, perhaps due to a common image format, to allow it to populate all of the properties of `xyz.openbmc_project.Software.Version`.
-*ItemUpdater*s will likely listen for standard dbus signals to identify new images being created.
+*ItemUpdater*s will likely listen for standard D-Bus signals to identify new images being created.

 ### *ItemUpdater*